 Camera Loans will be closed during:

-Patrons are allowed to checkout equipment for a 3 days at a time.
-On the third day, loaned equipment must be returned by 10 p.m.; late returns garner a strike.
+Patrons are allowed to checkout most equipment for 3 days at a time.
+On the third day, loaned equipment must be returned by 5 p.m.; late returns garner a strike.
 Accumulation of two strikes results in a month-long ban.
 Our two-strike policy helps ensure timely returns and equal access to equipment for patrons depending upon these resources.

-If a patron fails to return equipment by 10 p.m. on the due date, a strike is issued.
+If a patron fails to return equipment by 5 p.m. on the due date, a strike is issued.
 Please note that if there are missing components to the equipment, the return is incomplete and can result in a strike.
-If a patron fails to return the equipment by 10 p.m. the following day, a second strike is issued.
+If a patron fails to return the equipment by 5 p.m. the following day, a second strike is issued.
 The patron is then banned from Camera Loans for a period of 30 days, and Campus Safety is contacted.
-The equipment is considered as stolen, and will remain as such until all components are returned to the Camera Loan desk.
+The equipment is considered as stolen, and will remain as such until all components are returned to Camera Loans.